Setting Workbench Preferences

 - Interaction—Customize notifications for failed jobs and saving credentials.
-Failed jobs default to display an error pop-up dialog box when foreground job fails (see Job Notifications for alternative notifications used if you turn this off by setting it to False).
+Failed jobs default to display an error pop-up dialog box when foreground job fails.For more information on alternative notifications used if you turn this off by setting it to False see Job Notifications.

-- Save—Customize how Workbench saves modified scripts, and the behavior when running (see Running Unsaved Scripts).
+- Save—Customize how Workbench saves modified scripts, and the behavior when running.For more information, see Running Unsaved Scripts.

 - UI—Customize the initial state of the left panel of the Startpage at start up, how the connection tree displays, and the border size between Workbench interface parts (defaults to 5 pixels).

 Display—Set an alternative font to be used in the text editor.
-The dropdown will show all system-installed monospaced fonts where the True Type Font (TTF) is installed.
-Once set, the text editor will use the selected font on new text editor tabs.
+The drop-down shows all system-installed monospaced fonts where the True Type Font (TTF) is installed.
+Once set, the text editor uses the selected font on new text editor tabs.
 This font applies to both data files and scripts in text editor mode.

 - Input—Set the edit option that allows typing of Asian languages by using an Input Method Editor (IME); set the auto complete in the Expression Editor for quotes and brackets.
 Both options default to False.
 Once set to True, close and reopen editors for the change to take effect.